Last Updated on February 16, 2025

 Stuff you gotta get done once per year

 Now that you are all set up you can focus mostly on growing your business with minimal distractions.
 But there are still a few tasks that need to be completed each year – don’t forget to set those calendar reminders!
+Once your Tik is open, these tasks need to be completed even if you earn 0 revenue from your small business in a particular year.

 Using the Tium Mas system to estimate revenue